Early Pandyan government: Administration

 The king divided his territory into a number of administrative units, each called a Koorram (Tamil: கூற்றம்).
 It was further divided into provinces called Mandalam, which in turn was divided into many sub-provinces called Nadus, with each Nadu consisting of many villages.
 A locality inside a town or village was called Ur and each neighborhood inside an Ur was called a Cheri.
-While the king ruled over his entire territory from the capital, he often placed one or more principalities (Koorram) under the near-sovereign government of some senior member of the royal family or a feudatary.
+While the king ruled over his entire territory from the capital, he often placed one or more principalities (Koorram) under the near-sovereign government of some senior member of the royal family or a feudatory.
 The Cilappatikaram mentions that while Nedunj Cheliyan I ruled from Madurai, his younger brother was placed in charge of the Korkai principality.
 The villages that come under a principality, were each governed by the elders in the respective villages, almost autonomously.
 This arrangement can be roughly equated to a central government (the king), under which operated a set of feudal governments (the principalities), which in turn oversaw the local governments (the villages).

 Madurai, the capital city from which the king ran the central government, was large, populous and prosperous.
 It had a simple police and sanitation system wherein the watchmen walked the streets, lamp in hand.
 The streets were kept clean by fresh sand being laid, thereon.
 Separate cheris existed for different sections of the society like the priests, merchants etc. Hospitals and educational institutions were set up by royal order or the philanthropy of the wealthy.